aarpon/hrm_installer/README.md

 Requirements
 ------------

-* Ubuntu 14.04+, CentOS 7
+* Ubuntu 20.04+, Rocky Linux 8
 * Superuser rights
 * Internet connection
 * HuCore installation and license

 HuCore must already be running on the machine.
+The working installation can easily be tested by using the `hucore` command in a terminal window.

 Usage